 - Level.
 This is one of the more useful tools I use often.
 It’s an electronic level that displays in the center of the screen that tells you whether the camera is angled or tilted.
 It’s especially good if you’re trying to get a straight horizon or lining up with some architectural elements.

 - For Viewfinder.
-This is the who shebang screen like the one at the top of this page.
+This is the whole shebang screen like the one at the top of this page.
 It replaces the live view entirely with real-time information about a whole bunch of readings and settings.

 - Monitor Off.
 This gives you the option of blacking out the back screen entirely.
-It’s especially useful for things like time lapse (saves battery) or tripod-mounted shooting when you’re trying to be discrete or don’t want the light spill of a bright monitor.
+It’s especially useful for things like time-lapse (saves battery) or tripod-mounted shooting when you’re trying to be discrete or don’t want the light spill of a bright monitor.

 The check boxes show whether or not a particular screen is available when you cycle through with the Display button.
 They’re not all enabled by default.
 This is what it looks like with the default settings: